SamAdamDay/SamAdamDay.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am interested in various topics related to ML/AI, specifically graph machine learning and AI safety.
-Currently I working as a [postdoctoral researcher](https://www.cs.ox.ac.uk/people/sam.adam-day/) at the Computer Science Department of the University of Oxford with [Michael Benedikt](https://www.cs.ox.ac.uk/people/michael.benedikt/).
+I am interested in various topics related to ML/AI, specifically AI safety and graph machine learning.
+Currently I am carrying out a joint independent research project investigating multi-agent interaction for generalising trust in AI systems.

+Previously I worked as a [postdoctoral researcher](https://www.cs.ox.ac.uk/people/sam.adam-day/) at the Computer Science Department of the University of Oxford with [Michael Benedikt](https://www.cs.ox.ac.uk/people/michael.benedikt/).